Skip to main content

 Ledgersync Bank (FDE)

 ins_a7397a8d0656e1b7FDE’s credential-based extractor.
 Returns a LedgerSync-hosted connect page (not an aggregator widget); accepts any login, offers one account.
+The only sandbox bank that returns check images.

 Prove your integration in 6 calls: (1) mint an sk_test_ key, (2) register a webhook endpoint, (3) POST /v3/clients to create a test end-user, (4) POST /v3/clients/{id}/connections with institution_id=ins_0a01a5430925d0b2, open the widget, sign in customer1 / go, (5) confirm connection.active lands, then GET /v3/accounts (Checking 1111 + Savings 2222), (6) repeat step 4 with ins_eaee71edf17fdacd and mxuser / correct to prove the MX path.